gklyne/annalist/documents/installing-annalist.md

         proxy_http
         autoindex

-3. Check firewal configuration.
+3. Check firewall configuration.
 Thje following ports should be enables: 80 (http), 443 (https), 22 (ssh) for access from anywhere.
 Port 8000 should be enabled for access from the local host address (not just 127.0.0.1).
 Some comnbination of the following commands might be helpful:

         ufw allow ssh
         ufw allow http